PyFR/PyFR/doc/src/user_guide.rst

 Boundary and Initial Conditions
 -------------------------------

-These sections allow users to set the boundary conditions and initial conditions of the calculation.
+These sections allow users to set the boundary and initial conditions of calculations.

 [soln-bcs-*name*]
 ^^^^^^^^^^^^^^^^^